Medicare Advantage basics

 These plans are combined with a bank account for expenses, similar to a traditional health savings account (HSA).
 Medicare deposits a specific amount of money each year into this account — but it is typically less than the annual deductible.

 Comparing Medicare Advantage plans

 When it comes to figuring out which plan type is right for you, you should map out your full budget and needs and then compare plans and options.

 Medicare uses a Star Rating System to measure the strength of Medicare Advantage and Part D plans.
 Ratings range from one to five stars, with five being the best.
-On the Medicare's website , you can use the star ratings to figure out which plan is the highest rated and best fits your needs.
+You can view star ratings on the Medicare website to figure out which plan is the highest rated and best fits your needs.

 Enrolling in a Medicare Advantage plan

-To enroll in an MA plan, you must be enrolled in Medicare Part A and Part B. Then, you are generally able to enroll in a plan as long as you live in the plan’s service area and do not have end-stage renal disease (ERSD).
-If you do have ERSD, you may be able to enroll in a Special Needs Plan.
+To enroll in a Medicare Advantage plan, you must be enrolled in Medicare Part A and Part B. Then, you are generally able to enroll in a plan as long as you live in the plan’s service area.

 Medicare Advantage enrollment periods

 There are several timelines during which you can enroll in a Medicare Advantage plan: